|

 -C cluster-size

-Specify the size of cluster in bytes for file systems
+Specify the size of cluster in bytes for file systems using

-using the bigalloc feature.
-Valid cluster-size values
+the bigalloc feature.
+Valid cluster-size values range from

-specified if the bigalloc feature is enabled.
-(See the
+bigalloc feature is enabled.
+(See the ext4(5) man page for

-ext4(5) man page for more details about bigalloc.)
-The
+more details about bigalloc.)
+The default cluster size if

-default cluster size if bigalloc is enabled is 16 times
+bigalloc is enabled is 16 times the block size.

 -d root-directory|tarball